huangyuzhang/Fizzy-Jam/src/collections/post/theme-style-preview.md

 ## Footnotes

-Here is a footnote reference,[^1] and another.[^longnote]
+Here is a footnote reference [^1], and another [^longnote].

 [^1]: Here is the footnote.

 [^longnote]: Here's one with multiple blocks.
   Subsequent paragraphs are indented to show that they belong to the previous footnote.

 ## Images